OBOFoundry/OBOFoundry.github.io/docs/Policy_for_OBO_namespace_and_associated_PURL_requests.md

 ---

 **This policy has been formally adopted on April 19th 2013.
 Do not edit this page without consulting with the OBO Technical group.**

 **Change adopted March 2017 to add obsolete metadata to non-maintained PURLs.
 See issue https://github.com/OBOFoundry/OBOFoundry.github.io/issues/344.**

+**Change suggested August 2019 to accomodate new requirements to do original work and work with existing ontologies.
+See issue https://github.com/OBOFoundry/OBOFoundry.github.io/issues/620.**

 Comments to [obo-discuss@googlegroups.com](mailto:obo-discuss@googlegroups.com)

 # Background